 Despite trumpeted advances in credit card security over the last 10 years, this rather gentlemanly payment model is the one we, and our customers, rely on, to pay us for services, and the one which we’re going to have to keep relying on for the foreseeable future.
 We ask the customer for their secret numbers when they sign up.
 We ask the bank, every month, whether we may please have £15 or more to pay for that customer’s service, quoting their secret number back to the bank.
 Assuming the secret number is correct, the bank gives us our money and the customer’s account is paid.

 The trouble is – thieves.
 They hand over other people’s card numbers to pay for our services, and the bank will give us their money without question.
 Bastards!
-We’re not a fancy New York restaurant, and the customer isn’t looking us in the eye and saying "a delightful meal, sir!
-Please bill my Diner’s Club club account!"
+We’re not a fancy New York restaurant, and the customer isn’t looking us in the eye and saying “a delightful meal, sir!
+Please bill my Diner’s Club club account!”
 So we don’t have the visual clues to size up a rogue.
-If it were a hypothetical Oriental or negro gentleman asking our hypothetical 1950s waiter to pay by Diner’s Club, the waiter might chuckle politely, make eyes at the manager, and firmly ask for cash – because those people couldn’t possibly be local salesmen (I would love to hear from any non-white 1950s New York salesmen, or waiters to confirm or deny this odd picture ).
-At Bytemark, we know our customer profile just as well, and will check an order far more thoroughly if the customer claims to be a woman in Arkansas than if a network consultant from Leeds.
-It’s unpalatable in principle, but the shopkeeper’s best defence has always been to know his likely customers, and be wary of "strangers".
+At Bytemark, we know our customer profile well and will check an order far more thoroughly if the customer claims to be a grandmother in Arkansas than a network consultant from Leeds.
+It’s unpalatable in principle, but the shopkeeper’s best defence has always been to know his likely customers, and be wary of “strangers”.

 Merchants are told how to store and process these lists of secret numbers- it’s called the Data Security Standard.
 It was initially a set of recommendations, but compliance is now a condition of getting a merchant number (at least from Barclays).
 If you store cards as we do, and haven’t planned how you do so, it might entail a complete overhaul of your company’s IT infrastructure and policies (which, given the financial risk to their customers of a compromised card database, is the only sensible option).
 It is arguable that full compliance is impossible in all but the most dogmatic bureaucracies, and the actual check for most merchants is nothing more than a port scan which costs you £100.